HelenHighwater1/Olafs-Escape/README.md

 ## Technologies

 -	Canvas
--	Webpack??
+-	Webpack
 -	JavaScript
 -	HTML, CSS

 ## Implementation Timeline

-**Day 1: 12/30** - General setup, canvas research,
+**Day 1: 12/30** - General setup, canvas research, sprite research
+-   Create canvas, add background

-**Day 2:  1/1** - Implement background and obstacles
+**Day 2:  12/31** - Implement background and obstacles
 -	Generate random obstacles
--   Upward movement – 2 speeds?
--	Render background to make it appear the character is descending slowly
+-	Render background, animate for descent (2 speeds- make it appear the character is descending slowly or quickly)
 -	Create start position

-**Day 3: 1/2** – Create Oleg
+**Day 3: 1/2** – Create Oleg, start collision detection
--	Different renderings for left, right or straight down
--	Lift / lower shield
--	Move position on the board
+-	Code to lift / lower shield, move right and left while gliding (first implementation will just work off of 4 static images)
+-	Add to canvas and test
+-   Start collision work

-**Day 4: 1/3** - Make Collision Detection
+**Day 4: 1/3** - Complete Collision Detection

-**Day 5:  1/4** – Make game logic
+**Day 5:  1/4** – Work on game logic
 -	Altitude tracker
 -	Start
 -	Win / lose

-**Day 6:  1/5** – put it all together, add music, aesthetics etc
+**Day 6:  1/5** – Add animation
+-   Include sprites for additional movement options

-**Day 7: 1/6** - Testing, improving gameplay, deploy to GitHub
+**Day 7: 1/6** - Test and Deploy on GitHub Pages

 ## Bonus – future features
+-  Replace sprites with custom art
 -  Add pause, restart options
 -  Obstacles will fall from the top and come up from the bottom to make the game more complex
 -  Extra points can be gained from picking up prizes on the way down.